uwcirg/fhir-questionnaires/README.md

    - example: "Everyday Cognition - Participant Self Report Form [ECog]"
    - In our [questionnaire filler](https://github.com/uwcirg/asbi-screening-app), this is used for the page's <head><title>.
 - "description"
-   - usage: A sentence or two description of the questionnaire.
-This may be presented in the questionnaire user interface on a page prior to the questionnaire, and/or included in reports.
-   - format: markdown (per spec)
-   - Last year I was thinking we'd make this required (1..1).
-That would be a change from the standard, which says 0..1.
-   - We now use item[0]._text.extension for this same purpose (see below); that supports XHTML, but this is only Markdown.
+   - Spec says: "Natural language description of the questionnaire", 0..1, Markdown.
+   - Contrast this with item[0]._text.extension (see below), which we use to describe the questionnaire in XHTML for rendering on web pages.
    - Amy do you use this anywhere?
-It seems not, but I may be missing something.
-I don't see it in the questionnaire filler's DCW Questionnaires.
-If you don't, I won't bother populating it.
+It seems not (I don't see it in the questionnaire filler's DCW Questionnaires, at least), but I may be missing something.
+If you're not using it, then I'll reserve it for descriptive text that we don't intend to render.
 - "code"
    - usage: uniquely identify the questionnaire according to some system, eg at LOINC.
 Not our canonical reference (see "id").
 See https://github.com/uwcirg/fhir-questionnaires/pull/2/files#r974579864
 - "name"